Human-like Affective Cognition in Foundation Models: Materials and Methods

+We find overall that models prompted with chain-of-thought do much better than those without -- a linear model comparing CoT vs. vanilla prompting across all models shows that CoT increases agreement with human majority responses by 6.9 percentage points ($\beta$ = 0.069, 95\% CI: [0.062, 0.075]) -- suggesting that reasoning plays a crucial role in improving affective judgment (see \autoref{fig:success} for an example reasoning trace).
+Across different conditions and models, we find that prompting the model to reason (``thinking step-by-step") before picking an answer increases agreement scores with human modal judgments.
+For example, for \texttt{gpt-4}, mean agreement for \emph{goal-conduciveness} inferences rises from 71.14\% [68.79, 73.49] to 88.61\% [86.96, 90.26] ($t$=11.94, $p<$ 0.001), for \texttt{claude}, mean agreement rises from 69.39\% [67.00, 71.78] to 88.05\% [75.19, 79.53] ($t$=11.94, $p<$ 0.001), and for \texttt{gemini} from 74.00\% [71.73, 76.27] to 79.73\% [77.65, 81.81] ($t$=3.64, $p<$ 0.001).
+Step-by-step reasoning helps the model arrive at inferences that are more aligned with human judgments in many but not all conditions (\autoref{fig:main1}, \autoref{fig:main2}).
+The improvement in affective judgment through reasoning may mean that as the reasoning capabilities of foundation models improve, so will their affective judgments.

+Finally, to evaluate models' ability to capture human response distributions, we sampled 20 responses per model at temperature 1.0 and compared them to human response distributions using Wasserstein distance, with a uniform distribution serving as a baseline.
+The analysis (see \autoref{fig:jsd1} and \autoref{fig:jsd2}) revealed that models performed above chance across all tasks, with strongest performance in predicting outcomes, followed by emotions, while showing more variation in appraisal judgments.
+Models excelled particularly at \emph{goal-conduciveness $\times$ control} judgments and had more difficulty with \emph{safety $\times$ expectedness} judgments.
+But overall, these results suggesting that foundation models can effectively represent not just modal human responses but full response distributions (see Supplement for more details).

+Overall, we find that across our Experiments, foundation models' agreement rates with human modal judgments are high, and match, or sometimes exceed, inter-participant agreements.
+It does seem that these foundation models are able to integrate information from outcomes, appraisals, emotions, and facial expressions to reason about each of these in turn.

 As AI models continue to advance and become more ``intelligent," we need to define key facets of intelligence, and construct rigorous tests for these facets.
 Here we build from psychological theory to define inferences related to affective cognition---reasoning over and understanding people's emotions.
+Importantly, this goes beyond perception (e.g., detecting sentiment from text, or emotions from facial expressions alone), and involves integrating information from multiple cues (e.g., mental state appraisals, situation outcomes).
 We propose a framework for systematically constructing a benchmark evaluation dataset for affective cognition in foundation models.
 Our automated evaluation pipeline allowed us to generate diverse and naturalistic stimuli that can be used to systematically, scalably evaluate affective reasoning.